Public Health Minor (18 Credit Hours)

 the meta-question as it relates to health behavior: "Why do people do what they do?"

 This course will prepare future health professionals to work in a global market whether it is in their local community or in some faraway land.
-This course will provide insights into understanding global health issues and the improvement of health at a population level.
+This course will provide insights in understanding global health issues and the improvement of health at a population level.

 This course focuses on health education at the individual and population levels.
 Students